Ninoy Aquino Day: Ceremonies

 Commemorative ceremonies for Ninoy Aquino Day are typically held at monuments and memorials dedicated to Ninoy Aquino across the Philippines, with the EDSA Commission legally tasked with planning and implementing appropriate ceremonies.
-A notable gathering by Aquino's supporters and family also takes place at the Aquino mausoleum at the Manila Memorial Park – Sucat in Parañaque, where he is interred alongside his wife Corazon Aquino and their son Benigno Aquino III.
+A notable gathering by Aquino's supporters and family also takes place at the Aquino mausoleum at the Manila Memorial Park – Sucat in Parañaque, Metro Manila, where he is interred alongside his wife Corazon Aquino and their son Benigno Aquino III.
 A Catholic Mass is also held at the mausoleum.
 The August Twenty One Movement (ATOM), which was formed to protest to Aquino's assassination, also holds special events during this day.